dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/experimental-features.md

 ## Beta terms and conditions

-By using or enabling features that aren't yet in general release ("Beta Features"), you agree to the [Beta Features Terms and Conditions](/assets/beta-tc.pdf).
+By using or enabling features that are not yet in general release ("Beta Features"), you agree to the [Beta Features Terms and Conditions](/assets/beta-tc.pdf).